Flamebamboo/ai-plant-pot/Journal.md

 TODO:

-Create battery holder in the housing.
+DONE: Create battery holder in the housing.
 DONE: Create a soild sensor hole from the bottom to insert it

 - Final design polish model, BOM & github repo etc